Getting a Library Card

 Residents who live in Washington, Jefferson, or Sugar Creek townships qualify for a free Thorntown Public Library card.
 Resident cardholders will have full access to the Evergreen Indiana Consortium and the eIndiana Digital Consortium (Overdrive downloadable ebooks, audiobooks, and video).

-Nonresident Thorntown Public Library cards are available for $122.
+Nonresident Thorntown Public Library cards are available for $113.36.
 Clinton township residents may qualify for one free Evergreen card per family.
-Nonresident cardholders will have full access to the Evergreen Indiana Consortium and the eIndiana Digital Consortium.
+Nonresident cardholders will have full access to the Evergreen Indiana Consortium and the eIndiana Digital Consortium for one year.

 Students of the Western Boone Community School Corporation are eligible for a free Student card at Thorntown Public Library.
 Student cardholders will have access to Thorntown Public Library materials and programs.